 We also recommend that regulators and developers of standards adopt a systems approach to conceptualising risk37 to appropriately reflect the complex adaptive nature of healthcare.61 It is hoped that these recommendations might help to manage increased sensitivity to safety during development.

-Trust in opaque and complex systems
+Challenge 4: Trust in opaque and complex systems

-Fourthly, trust has long been a part of patient care62,63 but it is threatened by the way that digitisation and complexification of digital health can hinder the intimacy of care.
+Ttrust has long been a part of patient care62,63 but it is threatened by the way that digitisation and complexification of digital health can hinder the intimacy of care.
 Trust in healthcare is partly a function of inter-personal behaviours64 with the gatekeeping and competing incentives of actors within a health information system potentially jeopardising this trust.65,66 Without trust in expert and reliable sources, patients’ safety is under threat from misinformation and disinformation from sources more intimate and familiar.67

 A further challenge to trust is when an illusion of safety is partly incentivised by short-term returns.
 In addition to the illusion of patient safety arising from ignorance or lack of engagement68,69, ‘safety/security theatre’ describes deliberate safety-related activities intended to provide feelings of improved safety regardless of whether they actually influence safety.70 With public wariness of technology like artificial intelligence71, developers of digital health are incentivised to promote their products persuasively with, for example, focus on short rather than long-term benefits.35 Patients’ safety is threatened directly by misdirection of attention and indirectly from allocation of limited resources to support the distraction.